 Knocking out Commanding Officers, however, was scarcely within the rules.
 I told Peter Warr it was highly improper of him even to make such a suggestion.
 It did occur to me, however, that if the Battalion were to get off in good order in an hour or two there was something to be said for getting the Commanding Officer under way.
 If Peter Warr (and one or two others, of course: this was unlikely to be a one man job) were to accompany the Colonel outside the tent and reason with him they might, perhaps, be able to persuade him to leave.
 Peter accepted the advice without comment and withdrew and before long I saw a group leaving the ballroom with Kenneth Smyth, looking argumentative but saying nothing, in the middle, moving arm in arm with two of the officers while several others moved along in close support.
 A minute or so later I heard a jeep drive off and then some officers of the group trickled back, with dead-pan faces but without the Colonel.
 Next day the Brigade moved up to Bizerta and set out for the war in Italy.
 It was not my business, of course, to ask what reasoning had been used to persuade the Colonel to allow himself to be conducted home.
 Knowing him, however, I am sure the arguments were powerful ones.”

-In December 1943 the 10th Battalion, along with the rest of the 1st Airborne Division returned to England and Lt-Col. Smyth and his Headquarters settled into Somerby in Leicestershire.
+On the 22 November 1943 the 10th Battalion, along with other elements of the 1st Airborne Division, embarked for the UK, disembarking there on the 10 December 1943.
+Lieut-Colonel Smyth and his Headquarters settled into Somerby in Leicestershire.

 During the same action, a column of German vehicles approached the positions of Headquarter Company from the direction of Arnhem.
 Smyth ordered the men to lie on either side of the road and ambush the convoy at close range, however the vehicles did not take the bait and instead battered the Company’s positions with every weapon at their disposal.
 During the fight, the pumping station was hit and exploded, scattering its tiled roof into the sky and it took about a minute for all of them to return to earth.
 Smyth drily commented “The landlord won’t like that”.